rustfoundation/safety-critical-rust-coding-guidelines/src/process/style-guideline.rst

 ``compliant_example``
 =====================

-A compliant example **MAY** be omitted when the guideline forbids an action entirely, i.e. there is no compliant way to achieve the goal of the non-compliant code.
+A compliant example **SHOULD** be omitted when the guideline forbids an action entirely, i.e. there is no compliant way to achieve the goal of the non-compliant code, rather than giving an irrelevant example (or encouraging strange workarounds).
+When there is a clear and idiomatic compliant way to achieve the goal, a compliant example **SHOULD** be provided after the corresponding non-compliant example.

 ::